 * Elder Law Attorney: In general, most elder law attorneys are knowledgeable in estate planning, Medi-Cal planning, and other long-term care planning techniques.
 To make a comparison, if you were ill and needed heart bypass surgery, you would go to a licensed physician, who specialized in these types of procedures.
-Regarding long-term care issues, if you need someone to help you and your family, you would consult with an Elder Law attorney.
+Regarding long-term care issues, if you need someone to help you and your family, you would consult with an Elder Law Attorney Los Angeles professional.
 By far, the most difficult license to obtain, attorneys generally must have at least 5 years of higher education (including law school), and must pass a 3-day bar examination.

 COULDN’T I SAVE MONEY BY HIRING SOMEONE LESS QUALIFIED?

 I hope the answer to this question is obvious by now, but if not, please consider this.
 Choosing a less qualified advisor in this area of the law is the classic case of being penny-wise-pound-foolish.